laserjobs/sha256sw/README.md

 The repository provides infrastructure for measuring representation-level solver performance.

-A benchmark harness existing does not by itself establish a solver speedup.
+The existence of a benchmark harness does not by itself establish a solver speedup.

 Performance claims should be based on recorded experiments including: